Dholydai/writerz-with-an-attitude/README.md

 4. All variants now have LED indicators (Caps Lock, Num Lock)
 5. All Variants now have 'Fn' LEDs for layer indication (working to create the code).

-My sister (a Qwerty touch-typer) evaluated a TKL.
+My sister evaluated a TKL.
 As a result of her critique:

 1. The USB port has been redesigned to make 'blind' plugging-in easier.
 2. The TKL is scrapped for a new full-sized variant, the 109-key Maximus.